Ranked in 1 Practice Areas

 Band 2

-Michael Sherry is head of chambers and a well-regarded practitioner for all aspects of tax law.
+Michael Sherry is a well-regarded practitioner for all aspects of tax law.
 He is expert in corporate tax, tax schemes and residence issues, and has significant experience in VAT and private client taxation to boot.
 In addition to dispensing incisive advice, he appears in contentious proceedings.

 Strengths